 My parents are English, and although I grew up in Australia, from time to time they would take us out for ‘Devonshire Tea’.
 For those who haven’t heard of it, Devonshire Tea is an English tradition of a morning or afternoon tea which consists of scones, jam and cream, often washed down with an actual tea.

 My father-in-law makes wonderful scones.
 He’s known for how good his scones are and they will often come out at a get together and be promptly devoured.
-This is added pressure though.
-If I turn out a mediocre scone, people will know.
-These Cranberry White Chocolate Scones had to be good.
+All of this to say, the pressure was on for me to create good scones.
+If they’re mediocre, people will know.
+Well, I did it.
+These went down a treat and everyone loved them.

 How to make perfect scones

 So, if you want to know how to make perfect scones, you’ll be glad to know they are actually very simple but for anything simple to be really good, there are often a few golden rules.
-Totally the case for scones.
+This is totally the case for scones.

 - Work quickly but gently.
-If you have one, use a food processor up to the point of adding the cranberries and choc chips and any liquid.
-It really helps to make them quick and effortless which in turn results in light and tender scones.
+Light and tender scones comes from not overworking the dough and not melting the butter in.
 The traditional method (and the one I grew up watching my mum do) is to use a knife to cut the butter into the dough.

 - Don’t play with the dough too much or the warmth from your hands will melt the butter before they make it to the oven.
 So, no kneading, just make sure the ingredients are combined.

-- When flattening the dough out, don’t use too much flour.
+- When flattening the dough out, don’t add too much flour.
 The dough should remain slightly sticky.

-- Cook them until just golden and generally around the 20-25 minute mark, they’re ready
+- Cook them until just starting to turn golden and generally around the 16-18 minute mark, they’re ready

 That’s a really long winded way to say move quickly with light hands.
 That makes scones one of the easiest things you can bake.